citrix/accessing-monitor-service-data-citrix-cloud/docs/index.md

 !!!tip "Note"
         To ensure optimal performance and resource utilization of the Delivery Controller, one OData query is permitted per customer at a time.
 Query time out is 30 seconds.

+## HTTP error codes

+See [HTTP error codes](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status) to know about the various error codes and their descriptions.

 ## Generate Citrix Cloud Bearer Token

 You can obtain the bearer token using either of the following methods: